 Currently spacecraft need to communicate with Earth to do their job, but developing autonomous spacecraft that use artificial intelligence to take care of themselves would be very useful for exploring new parts of the Solar System and reducing mission costs.
 An older study on autonomy requirements for future spacecraft constellations identified the necessary technology to improve automation, including autonomous navigation, automated telemetry analysis and software upgradability.

-A current activity is focusing on the management of complex constellations for which novel automated procedures are being studied to reduce the active workload of ground operators.
+A more recent study focused on the management of complex constellations for which novel automated procedures are being studied to reduce the active workload of ground operators.
 Automation of both the ground and space segments will reduce the need for human intervention – especially for large constellations, automated collision avoidance manoeuvres could be a real help.

-Space technology and space applications produce a huge amount of data, including spacecraft telemetry data and product data — the useful scientific data that a spacecraft gathers, for example information about Earth from an Earth observation satellite.
-Another application of ML includes analysing all this data.
+Space technology and space applications produce a huge amount of data, including spacecraft telemetry and product data — the useful scientific data that a spacecraft gathers, for example information about Earth from an Earth observation satellite.
+Another application of Machine Learning is to analyse all this data.
 One study carried out under ESA’s Basic Activities inputted historical mission data into ML algorithms to search for new features useful for future telemetry checking, command verification and procedure writing processes.

 Deep learning systems learn through either unsupervised data feeding or reinforced learning.
 There are many possible applications of DL, including automatic landing, intelligent decision taking and fully automated systems.
 ESA's Advanced Concepts Team (ACT) is very active in this area.